floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 # [...]
 ```

-If all goes well, this should render our frontend again with what we previously had.
+If all goes well, this should render our frontend again.
 I also snuck in the missing Button for submitting the form.
 Please note that in order to actually use the line

 ```erb
 <%= file_input f, :file, required: true %>
 ```

-a virtual `file` attribute has to exist in the `Image` model.
+a [virtual](https://github.com/floriank/kitteh-phoenix/blob/03-actually-read-the-docs/web/models/image.ex#L8) `file` attribute has to exist in the `Image` model.

 If this was all just ramblings of a mad developer for you, you can also check out the tag `03-actually-read-the-docs` [here](https://github.com/floriank/kitteh-phoenix/tree/03-actually-read-the-docs).